-The 4-H year
+THE 4-H YEAR

 A new 4-H year starts October 1 and concludes in September of every year.
-In November, Boone County hosts a 4-H Project Fair to educate the public about our 4-H Program.
-Youth are welcome to enroll in 4-H at the Project Fair or by visiting 4HOnline.com at any time after October 1.
+In October, Boone County hosts a 4-H Project Fair to educate the public about our 4-H Program.
+Youth are welcome to enroll at the Project Fair or by visiting in.4honline.com at any time after October 1.